-We believe that the most powerful way to explain the importance and complexity of the St. Mary’s diversion system, which can provide up to 90% of the flow for the Milk River, is through short film.
+The most powerful way to explain the importance and complexity of the St. Mary’s diversion system, which can provide up to 90% of the flow for the Milk River, is educating and a call to action through short film.
 By showing the location, extent of the project, beneficiaries, and consequences of failing to act, we can instill a sense of urgency to rally support to move the project forward so the Milk River can continue to provide for our communities.
-The MRWA plans to share the video at stakeholder meetings, lobbying efforts for congress and legislature, and local viewing events within the watershed.
+The MRWA is sharing the video at stakeholder meetings, lobbying efforts for congress and legislature, and local viewing events within the watershed.

 Beneficiaries of the Milk River include municipalities such as Havre, Chinook, and Harlem, irrigators, recreationists, sportsmen, First Nation’s with Federal Reserved Water Rights, and wildlife and wildlife interests.

-The educational video project would not be possible without the support of:
+The educational video project was made possible with the generous support of:

 - Hill, Valley, and Phillips County Commissioners

 - Montana DNRC